-VI.
-Trade-related Areas
+6. Trade-related Areas

-A. General
+6.1.
+General

-EPAs will reconfirm the respective commitments undertaken in the framework of the Cotonou Agreement1 and its successor agreement, in particular with regard to competition policy, protection of intellectual property rights (including geographical indications), standardisation and certification, sanitary and phytosanitary measures, trade and environment, trade and labour standards, consumer policy and protection of consumer health.
-These provisions will be reviewed in the light of the results of the forthcoming multilateral, plurilateral and bilateral trade negotiations.
+EPAs will reconfirm the respective commitments in trade-related areas undertaken in the framework of the Cotonou Agreement3 and its successor agreement, in particular with regard to competition policy, protection of intellectual property rights (including geographical indications), standardisation and certification, sanitary and phytosanitary measures, trade and environment, trade and labour standards, consumer policy and protection of consumer health.
+These provisions in the EPAs will be reviewed in the light of the results of multilateral, plurilateral and bilateral trade negotiations.

-B. Specific areas
+6.2.
+Specific areas